ruz048/TapWeight/README.md

 ## Natural Language Understanding

-The code is based on the SimCSE repo (https://github.com/princeton-nlp/SimCSE).
+The code is based on the SimCSE [repo](https://github.com/princeton-nlp/SimCSE).
 To run the scripts, please follow instructions in processing data in SimCSE and put data path into the script.

 To run the TapWeight framework, use the main.sh script.